wesleytian/blog/content/2019/whitney.md

 More challenging non-technical hikes include [Mount Kilimanjaro](https://en.wikipedia.org/wiki/Mount_Kilimanjaro) (19,341 ft / 5,895 m) in Tanzania, Africa or [Mount Aconcagua](https://en.wikipedia.org/wiki/Aconcagua) (22,837 ft / 6,960 m) in Argentina, South America.
 Both of these are part of the [Seven Summits](https://en.wikipedia.org/wiki/Seven_Summits), which are now on my radar.

-Or, I could start learning technical mountaineering skills such as self-arrest with an ice pick and begin to do technical climbs such as on [Mount Rainier](https://en.wikipedia.org/wiki/Mount_Rainier) (14,111 ft / 4,392 m).
+Or, I could start learning technical mountaineering skills such as self-arrest with an ice axe and begin to do technical climbs such as on [Mount Rainier](https://en.wikipedia.org/wiki/Mount_Rainier) (14,111 ft / 4,392 m).

 Whatever I choose, this hike has done a poor job at deterring me from more challenging hikes and only has me craving more.

 #### My Complete Packing List&#42;

 Besides the beer, I suggest that you bring all the following and only the following.
 Anything not listed is non-essential and should be avoided to reduce weight.
+This packing list is only for the day-hikers.
+Multi-day summits will require extra gear such as a tent, sleeping bag, etc.

  <div class="row">
   <div class="column">